Nigerien nationality law: French colonial period (1900–1960)

 The French Nationality Law of 1889 codified previous statutory laws, changing the French standard from jus sanguinis to jus soli and was extended to the French West Indies.
 Under its terms, women who would become stateless by the rule to acquire their spouse's nationality were allowed to retain their French nationality upon marriage.
 In 1895, the French established the administration system that would govern its possessions in French West Africa for the next sixty years.
 A Governor-General was installed and a headquarters was founded in Dakar, in the Colony of Senegal.
 The Governor-General's authority was extended to Senegal, French Guinea, and the Ivory Coast colonies, and in 1899 to Dahomey and French Sudan.
 The Nationality Law was modified in 1897 when it was extended to the remainder of the French colonies.
 Clarification in the 1897 decree included that bestowing nationality by birth in French territory only applied to children born in France, restoring descent requirements for the colonies.
 Under the Code de l'indigénat (Code of Indigenous Status) promulgated for Algeria in 1881 and extended to French West Africa in 1904, nationals in the new colonies followed customary law.
 In 1902, the Military Territory of Niger became part of a new administrative unit Senegambia and Niger, and then in 1904 was transferred to Upper Senegal and Niger.
 The French West African Federation was founded that year with the existing five colonies, of Dahomey, Guinea, Ivory Coast, Senegal, and French Sudan, and was later expanded to include Mauritania, and Upper Volta.

 The Military Territory of Niger was detached from Upper Senegal and Niger in 1911 and assigned to a new administration located in Zinder, which would remain in place until 1926.
 Niger was officially administered by Senegal, but did not formally become part of the West African Federation until 1912.
 On 25 May 1912, a Décret N°.
 27892 was issued specifically addressing the status of French West Africans.
-Under its terms, African subjects could acquire French citizenship if at the age of majority and having proved three years of established domicile in the territory, they were able to read and write French; they were of good character and assimilated to French culture, or they engaged in a public or private French enterprise for a minimum or ten years; and they had sufficient means of self-support.
+Under its terms, African subjects could acquire French citizenship if at the age of majority and having proved three years of established domicile in the territory, they were able to read and write French; they were of good character and assimilated to French culture, or they engaged in a public or private French enterprise for a minimum of ten years; and they had sufficient means of self-support.
 The language requirement could be waived for those who had received military medals or recognition of the Legion of Honor or were in the French civil service.
 Upon application, subjects were required to acknowledge that they gave up their personal status under customary law and were to be governed by French laws.
 The decree noted that married women and minor children acquired the status of their husband or father however, this was only the case if the marriage had been conducted under French law, rather than customary practice.